ghuynh11/data-analysis-portfolio-project-bellabeat/README.md

  data-analysis-portfolio-407018.FitBit_Dataset.DailyActivity
  LIMIT
  20;
+ -- -> The result shows the ActivityDay column has Date format

--- To quickly check if all columns follow the timestamp pattern we can take the minimum value of the boolean expression across the entire table
+-- To quickly check if all columns follow the timestamp pattern, take the minimum value of the boolean expression across the entire table
 SELECT
  CASE
    WHEN MIN(REGEXP_CONTAINS(STRING(ActivityDate), TIMESTAMP_REGEX)) = TRUE THEN "Valid"